Understanding and Increasing Efficiency of Frank-Wolfe Adversarial Training: Background and Previous Work

-where $P_{B_p(\epsilon)}(z)=\arg \min_{u\in B_p(\epsilon)} \nn z - u \nn_2^2$ denotes the orthogonal projection onto the constraint set.
-The sign of the gradient has also been shown to be an effective perturbation.
-The computational cost of this method is dominated by the number of steps used to approximate the inner maximization, since an $K$ step PGD approximation to the maximization involves $K$ forward-backward propagations through the network.
-While using fewer PGD steps can lower this cost, these amount to weaker attacks which can lead to gradient obfuscation \cite{Papernot:2017, Uesato:2018}.
+The computational cost of this method is dominated by the number of steps used to approximate the inner maximization, since a $K$ step \textsc{PGD} approximation to the maximization involves $K$ forward-backward propagations through the network.
+While using fewer \textsc{PGD} steps can lower this cost, these amount to weaker attacks which can lead to gradient obfuscation \cite{Papernot:2017, Uesato:2018}, a phenomenon where networks learn to defend against gradient-based attacks by making the loss landscape highly non-linear, and less robust models.
+Many defenses have been shown to be evaded by newer attacks, while adversarial training has been demonstrated to maintain state-of-the-art robustness \cite{Athalye:2018, Croce:2020}.
+This performance has only been improved upon via semi-supervised methods \cite{Carmon:2019, Uesato:2019}.